CS-UCR/senior-design-project-red-team/README.md

 ![Time Series](imgs/TS.png)

-After graphing, click `Display Statistics` to show the statistics for the flight and parameters chosen.
+Before graphing, click `Display Statistics` to show the statistics for the flight and parameters chosen.
 Note this will wipe the graphs currently displayed on that tab.

 After graphing, click `Display DTR` to show the DTR Chart for the flight and parameters chosen.
 Note this will wipe the graphs currently displayed on that tab.